Skip to content

 • Halstead Metrics: Algorithmic complexity.

 For a full list of quality rules and their standard IDs (B006, E722, etc.), see the Code Quality Rules reference.
-Note: Per-rule pages exist only for Best Practices and Performance; maintainability rules are summarized in the index.
+Per-rule pages are available across Best Practices, Maintainability, and Performance categories.

 Rule Index